Our ability to stay motivated consistently and take action determines the types of results we achieve.

 - Set smaller milestones along the way.
 Progress is very motivating.
 When we take one action that moves us one step closer to our goal, not only will we know what the next action is, we will also want to keep going.
 Small action steps often generates momentum, which will keep us motivated for longer periods of time.

-- Find a new way if one way is not working.
+- Find a new way if something is not working.
 Chances are not everything we do will work out exactly the way we expect them to.
 This is why constantly reviewing how we are tracking is very important to staying motivated over the long run.
-If one thing we have done has not worked out well, then we must be willing to do something different to get a new result.
+If one thing we have done has not worked out well, we must be willing to do something different to get a new result.

 Question: What is another valuable rule that will boost our motivation?